christianfajardo/ML_AI_PracticalApplication_3/README.md

 ## Key Features and Methodology

-- **Data Preprocessing**:
-  - Cleaned up nulls values and irrelevant features, renamed features, and converted feature data types
-  -   - Numerical and categorical features were scaled and encoded using pipelines for consistent preprocessing.

 - **Feature Engineering**:
+  - Numerical and categorical features were indentified
-  - One-hot encoding and ordinal encoding were used for categorical variables such as `job`, `education`, `age`, `marital status` and others.
+  - One-hot encoding is used for categorical features such as `job`, `education`, `age`, `marital status` and others.
+  - StandardScaler was applied on numerical features

 - **Model Implementation**:
   - `Logistic Regression`